manjar/eli-ai-blog/content/posts/FirstZettlrCreatedPost.md

 ## There oughtta be an app for that
 Enter my new app, Fallacy Detector.
 It originally started  the first time I sat down to try "vibe coding" which I'd heard so much about.
 Grasping for an idea to implement, my first thought was to create an app to detect fallacies.
 In the spirit of vibe coding, I of course went with that thought.

 A couple hours later I had a jumble of code that compiled and ran, kinda sorta.
-It was clearly a dead-end mess that I couldn't wait to abandon.
+It was clearly a dead-end mess, and I couldn't wait to abandon it.
 But it worked just well enough to convince me that I actually wanted to develop a "real" (is that the right opposite of "vibe"?) fallacies app.
 So I set about to do that.

 ## Quick app overview
 For the sake of discussion, let me briefly describe the intent of the app.
 (Though if you want to cut to the chase and become a [beta tester](https://testflight.apple.com/join/E7XdSWJW), please do that!)